letscontrolit/ESPEasy/docs/source/Rules/Rules.rst

  <action>

-The action can be any system command found in the [[ESPEasy_Command_Reference|list of commands]].
+The action can be any system command found in the [ADD_LINK].
 Also plugin specific command are available as long as the plugin is in use.
-In the case mentioned earlier we use a action to trigger multiple logic tests (the "event" command).
+In the case mentioned earlier we use a action to trigger multiple logics tests (the "event" command).

 Comment
 -------
 If you want you can add comments to any row in your rules code.
 Just remember to add them after the code and always begin with "//":

 .. code-block:: html